Learn how sealing a bath with silicone will give you a clean, leak-free finish

 Cut the silicone nozzle at 45 degrees around 5-20mm down the nozzle with a sharp knife.
 It's best to start small and then go larger if required.
 Put the cartridge in a caulking gun and squeeze the trigger until you get a tight fit.

-4. Prepare your silicone
+4. Apply silicone

 5. Smooth your silicone